 1 1/2 cups diced strawberries

-coconut sugar/evaporated cane sugar to your like (I used about 1/4 cup) + extra for sprinkling
+coconut sugar/evaporated cane sugar to your liking (I used about 1/4 cup) + extra for sprinkling

 squeeze of lemon juice